 Driving in Gran Canaria

-Buying or hiring a car is easy, driving around without being road raged or receiving a fine is the tricky bit…
+Buying or hiring a car is easy, driving around without being being shocked by local drivers or receiving a fine is the tricky bit…

 - Parking – don’t park on a yellow line.
 They will catch you and they will fine you.
 It’s only €30 but to pay it is a right pain.